5 Tip for Being Safer on Free Public Wi-Fi

 5 Ways to Make Wi-Fi Safer for You

-4. Use a password protector.
-Hackers love nothing more than stealing passwords right from under our noses by using a "keylogger" program they put on your computer that tracks your keystrokes.
+4. Use a password manager.
+Hackers love nothing more than stealing passwords right from under our noses by using a “keylogger” program they put on your computer that tracks your keystrokes.
 You can fight back by using a program that hides your password entries for every account and stores them in the cloud.
 No more passwords to remember, key in, or get stolen.
-LastPass is the name of one browser add-on to check out.
+LastPass, Dashlane, and 1Password are great password managers to check out.

 BONUS TIP: Use a Virtual Private Network!